 Mission & History

-Research!America is the nation's largest not-for-profit public education and advocacy alliance working to make research to improve health a higher national priority.
 We urge Congress and the administration to increase funding for the National Institutes of Health (NIH), Centers for Disease Control and Prevention (CDC), Agency for Healthcare Research and Quality (AHRQ), Food and Drug Administration (FDA) and National Science Foundation (NSF) at levels that keep pace with scientific opportunity.
-We also advocate for federal funding for global health research and a legislative and regulatory climate that stimulates growth in industry research and development.
+We also advocate for federal funding for global health research and a legislative and regulatory climate that stimulates growth in private sector research and development.

 History & Mission